 Hakoni House is a family-run establishment, currently providing 12 fully equipped rooms for its guests.
 We are open all seasons throughout the year.
 We provide breakfast (included in the room rate), à la carte lunch, and full course dinner at a fixed rate; all vegetarian friendly world cuisine.
-We serve meals to our guests only out of respect for our guests' privacy.
+We serve meals only to our guests out of respect for our guests' privacy during their stay with us.
 Our primary goal here at the House is to make our guests feel like they've come to their second home in the mountains.
 We strive to show our sincerity through our hospitality.

 We believe food consumption has a big role in our relationship with nature and we prefer to keep that relationship respectful and fair.
 That's why we try our best to shop locally, mostly from farmers in the neighborhood for our dairy and vegetable products in order to support and advocate more ethical, sustainable and healthier food choices.
 We are a meat-free establishment, except for when we serve fish products, according to season.

 Here at Hakoni House, we aim to promote localism and sustainability in all aspects of travel; whether it be hospitality, tourism or culinary arts.
 As the name Hakoni suggests, our family has been in the area for a long time, inheriting the 'Laz' language, culture and its traditions.
 So we put great emphasis on localism regarding our business practices.
 But we prefer to approach the concept of the 'local' from a progressive angle.
 Our vision is to bring the global and the local together to make space for everyone, including our guests, staff members, suppliers and fellow neighbours.